Which Should I Choose, Annulment or Divorce?

 Many people who elect to annul their marriage choose to do so for religious reasons.
 If divorce clashes with your religious beliefs, but you cannot continue on in your current relationship, getting an annulment may be the ideal solution.
 Children of parents who go on to annul their marriages are considered legitimate, and maintain the legal right to child support and inheritance.

-Annulment and divorce are major legal decisions which can have long-term effects on your finances, your property, and your children.
-Don’t act without consulting an experienced attorney first.
-To schedule a free and completely confidential legal consultation, call Utah family law lawyer Darwin Overson at (801) 758-2287 today.
+Annulment and divorce are major legal decisions that can have long-term effects on your finances, your property, and your children.
+Don’t act without consulting an experienced West Valley divorce attorney first.
+To schedule a free and completely confidential legal consultation, call Utah family law lawyer Darwin Overson at Overson Law, PLLC at (801) 758-2287 today.